-Personal utility

-The Personal utility scale was designed to assess the extent to which one's perceptions of the practical aspects of teaching as convenient to their desired lifestyle (McLean, Taylor & Jimenez, 2019).
-The personal utility is comprised of three lower-order factors including: Job Security (3 items), Time for family (5 items) and Job transferability (3 items).
-The mean of items score was (M = 5.04, SD = 0.97).
-The participants scored lowest on Job transferability (M = 3.97, SD = 1.43) specially the item “A teaching job will allow me to choose where I wish to live” (M = 3.15, SD = 2.14); and scores for the item “School holidays will fit in with family commitments” were highest (M = 5.88, SD = 1.66).
-A closer look at the item specific means suggests that there is a great deal of variance in the means of the items, as noted in Table 6.
+Personal Utility Value.
+The personal utility value subscale assesses the individual’s perceptions of the practical aspects of teaching as convenient to their desired lifestyle (McLean et al., 2019).
+It is comprised of three lower-order factors: job security (3 items); time for family (5 items); and job transferability (3 items).
+The overall mean for this subscale was (M = 5.04, SD = 0.97).
+Participants scored lowest on job transferability (M = 3.97, SD = 1.43), especially the item “A teaching job will allow me to choose where I wish to live” (M = 3.15, SD = 2.14); and highest for “School holidays will fit in with family commitments” (M = 5.88, SD = 1.51).
+A closer look at the item-specific means suggests that there is a great deal of variance in the means of the items (Table 6).

 Table 6

-Descriptive Statistics of the Personal utility value items
+Descriptive Statistics for the Personal Utility Value Items